brightdigit/Spinetail/README.md

 // TODO: Sample Code
 ```

+# Features

+Here's what's currently implemented with this library:

+- [x] Pulling Your Current List of Newsletters and Campaigns
+- [x] Get Your Audience List
+- [x] Add to Your Audience List
+- [x] Updating Subscriber Tags

+... and more

 # Installation

 To integrate **Spinetail** into your project using SPM, specify it in your Package.swift file: